irfanatcarbonteq/redis-circuit-breaker/readme.md

 ### Prerequisites

 Should have a sound knowledge of Circuit Breaker, Rate Limiter and typescript.
+Redis should be installed on your machine

 ### Installation